Are Physicians the Canary in the Coal Mine of Medicine?

 The only reason these toxic workplaces don’t implode is the stamina and work ethic of the doctors and staff in the system.
 On one level, residency is a work hardening program for physicians.
 We can take a tremendous licking and keep on seeing patients.
 Our organizations know this and just pile it on.
 The leaders count on the doctors to carry any load they pile on while taking no responsibility for the stress involved.
 It is just like putting a canary in a shaft where you know the air is bad and hoping it survives.

-Tragically, unless your group actually monitors for physician health and satisfaction, the toll burnout exacts on the doctors and their patients remains invisible.
+Tragically, unless your group actually monitors for physician health and satisfaction, the toll physician burnout exacts on the doctors and their patients remains invisible.

 Research shows burnout has a pervasive negative effect on every aspect of a physician’s practice and life.
 Physician burnout has been linked to